agrawal-rohit/grimoire/README.md

 - `CODACY_PROJECT_TOKEN`: This token is used for collecting coverage metrics with Codacy.
 This token can be found in the Codacy project settings under the 'Integrations' tab.
 - `NPM_TOKEN`: This token is necessary for publishing your package to NPM.
 This should be a Classic token with the "Automation" permission.
-- `GH_TOKEN`: A classic GitHub personal access token with at least the following permissions:
-  - `repo`: Full control of the repository.
-This permission allows the CI/CD pipeline to interact with your repository, including pushing code, creating releases, and more.
-  - `workflow`: Update GitHub Actions workflows.
-This permission allows the CI/CD pipeline to modify and execute GitHub Actions workflows, which are used to automate your development process.

 It is essential to ensure that the GitHub Actions workflow has **'Read and write permissions'** within the repository settings.
 This permission allows [semantic-release](https://github.com/semantic-release/semantic-release) to add tags and create GitHub releases.
 You can verify and change this setting by navigating to: